The 2026 California Whitewater Rafting Season Update

 North Fork of the American River

-This most difficult of the three forks of the American River has had a great season this year.
-April and early May offered the best opportunity to raft through its narrow gorge.
-By mid-May the river flows dropped too low and the season here is done until 2026.
+This most difficult of the three forks of the American River had a shorter season this year due to a drier-than-normal winter and an early March heatwave.
+Late-season storms helped sustain raftable flows through April, but by early May flows dropped too low and the season has come to a close.

 Kaweah River